mabau/pystencils/doc/sphinx/nbackend/rationale.rst

    and parenthesize operations for numerical or performance benefits.
 Another often-observed effect is that SymPy distributes constant factors across sums, strongly increasing the number of FLOPs.

-To avoid these problems, ``nbackend`` uses the [pymbolic](https://pypi.org/project/pymbolic/) package for expression manipulation.
-Pymblic has similar capabilities for writing mathematic expressions as SymPy, however its expression trees are much simpler, completely static, and easier to extend.
+To avoid these problems, ``nbackend`` no longer uses SymPy for expression manipulation, but contains a native AST data structure for modelling expressions as in C code.

 Structure and Architecture of the Code Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^